Running a developer community

 It gets chaotic when people come in late or at the end or drop off and come back in.
 But we do our best to make sure that we get a pretty well-rounded room.
 So new folks, people who have been there for a while, you know that some people maybe are leading for the first time.
 And so you want to put some.

-[00:10:00] Dependable talkers and their room.
-And so you try and make sure that you do that, but that’s kind of the process for what we do and how we do it.
-Wow,
+[00:09:53] Dependable talkers in their room.
+And so you try and make sure that you do that, but that's kind of the process for what we do and how we do it.

-[00:10:07] Michaela: that sounds like you’re having a conference and the organizational, like I say, not a burden, but burden ID.
-It doesn’t seem like it’s a burden to you to organizational fun.
+[00:10:00] Michaela: Wow, that sounds like you're having a conference and the organizational, like I say, not a burden, but burden It.
+It doesn't seem like it's a burden to you to organizational fun.

-[00:10:46] Michaela: And I can really see like with this organization, I mean probably if, if, you know, like if you started there like five people come in, you know, showing up, you don’t need a lot of organization.
+[00:10:39] Michaela: Yeah, definitely.
+And I can really see like with this organization, I mean probably if, if, you know, like if you started there like five people come in, you know, showing up, you don't need a lot of organization.
 Right.

-[00:11:08] Bekah: Well, I will say that when I first started virtual coffee, I didn’t even know that zoom had breakout rooms.
+[00:11:03] Bekah: So, I will say that when I first started virtual coffee, I didn't even know that zoom had breakout rooms.

 So that was a totally new concept to me.
 And I feel like I've got some expertise in it.
 Initially.
 I so virtual coffee started.
 I had been working as a developer for about eight months when the pandemic hit.
 And then I lost my job because of the pandemic.
 My kids were sent home from school.
 That same day.